python/mypy/docs/source/error_code_list.rst

 Check that type of target is known [has-type]
 ---------------------------------------------

-Mypy may generate an error when mypy hasn't inferred any type for a variable being referenced.
-This can happen for forward references and references across modules that form an import cycle.
+Mypy sometimes generates an error when it hasn't inferred any type for a variable being referenced.
+This can happen for references to variables that have not been initialized yet, and for references across modules that form an import cycle.
 When this happens, the reference gets an implicit ``Any`` type.

-To work around this issue, you can add an explicit type annotation to the target variable or attribute.
-Sometimes you can also reorganize the code so that the definition of the variable is placed earlier than the reference in a source file.
+To work around this error, you can add an explicit type annotation to the target variable or attribute.
+Sometimes you can also reorganize the code so that the definition of the variable is placed earlier than the reference to the variable in a source file.
 Untangling cyclic imports may also help.

 Check that import target can be found [import]
 ----------------------------------------------

-Mypy generates an error if it can't find the source code or a stub file of an imported module.
+Mypy generates an error if it can't find the source code or a stub file for an imported module.

 Example: